bcgov/bootstrap-theme/docs/getting-started/introduction.md

 ## Sample Template

 A simple page template follows.
-The `fill-height-*` classes can be used to keep the page footer at the bottom of the screen on larger screen sizes.
+The `fill-height-md` or `fill-height-lg` classes can be used to keep the page footer at the bottom of the screen on larger screen sizes.
+In this case the `fill-body` class should be applied to any intermediate elements between `<body>` and the page content.

 ```html
 <!DOCTYPE html>